Permethrin: Resistance

-Side effects
+Adverse effects

+Permethrin is moderately toxic if ingested, causing abdominal pain, sore throat, nausea and vomiting.
+If inhaled, permethrin may cause headache, respiratory irritation, difficulty breathing, dizziness, nausea and vomiting.
+Inhalation is more likely from aerosols than from vapors from surfaces and clothing, as permethrin has a low vapor pressure and volatilizes slowly.

-Permethrin application can cause mild skin irritation and burning.
+Topical application of permethrin can cause mild skin irritation, burning and paresthesia.
 Permethrin has little systemic absorption, and is considered safe for topical use in adults and children over the age of two months.
-The FDA has assigned it as pregnancy category B. Animal studies have shown no effects on fertility or teratogenicity, but studies in humans have not been performed.
+The FDA has assigned it as pregnancy category B. Animal studies have suggested that it may cause endocrine disruption by interfering with estrogenic activity and have shown no effects on fertility or teratogenicity, but studies in humans have not been performed.
 The excretion of permethrin in breastmilk is unknown, and it is recommended that breastfeeding be temporarily discontinued during treatment.
 Skin reactions are uncommon.

 Excessive exposure to permethrin can cause nausea, headache, muscle weakness, excessive salivation, shortness of breath, and seizures.
 Worker exposure to the chemical can be monitored by measurement of the urinary metabolites, while severe overdose may be confirmed by measurement of permethrin in serum or blood plasma.

 Permethrin does not present any notable genotoxicity or immunotoxicity in humans and farm animals, but is classified by the EPA as a likely human carcinogen when ingested, based on reproducible studies in which mice fed permethrin developed liver and lung tumors.
+A 2018 review failed to link permethrin exposure in humans to cancer.